sma-software/openviriato.algorithm-platform.py-client/walkthroughs/rerouting_a_train/source/rerouting_a_train.src.md

 If one of these prerequisites is not met the algorithm will fail.
 The following code checks if the requirements to the given trains are met and determines the _first_train_path_node_on_diversion_ and the _last_train_path_node_on_diversion_, which are needed for our method call, see the previous section.

-@Import(walkthroughs/rerouting_a_train/source/RerouteTrainAlgorithm.py,RerouteTrainAlgorithm,RerouteTrainAlgorithm source code)

-Continuation of the example below
+@Import(walkthroughs/rerouting_a_train/source/RerouteTrainAlgorithm.py,RerouteTrainAlgorithm,RerouteTrainAlgorithm source code.
+Continuation of the example below.)

 In a second step we can calculate a sequence of [RoutingEdge](@py_client_root/aidm/aidm_routing_edge_classes.py).
 Even though the created routing edges might not exist according to the infrastructure, which is known to